 Queen Victoria Statue

-Be amazed at The Albert Memorial: Wow, this memorial is breath taking.
+Be amazed by The Albert Memorial: Wow, this memorial is breathtaking.
 It’s opulent and grand with glistening gold.
 It commemorates the death of Prince Albert who passed away in 1861 from typhoid aged 42.
 Designed by George Gilbert Scott, you will find it situated opposite the Royal Albert Hall on Albert Memorial Road.
 Warning – you will feel giddy looking up at this statue but it’s well worth it!

 The Albert Memorial

 Admire art at the Serpentine Galleries: There are two galleries (The Serpentine Gallery and the Serpentine Sackler Gallery) which are a five-minute walk from each other over the Serpentine Bridge.
-The admission at both galleries is free and you can visit Tuesday to Sunday 10am until 6pm.
+The admission at both galleries is free and you can visit Tuesday to Sunday from 10 am until 6 pm.
 We saw the Grayson Perry exhibit at The Serpentine Gallery which was thrilling and well worth popping in for a gawp.
 The Sackler houses the Magazine Restaurant designed by Zaha Hadid which is perfect if you fancy a swanky lunch.